melvz/terraform-ecs-fargate/README.md

 ### Define the ECS Fargate cluster using the ecs.tf file:
 - Instantiates an ECS task definition using Fargate which defines my custom container app -->  "chuarm/nodejsweatherapp1-melvin".
-- My custom app was built using a Dockerfile that exposes port service at port 8080.
+- My custom app was built using a Dockerfile that exposes service at port 8080.
 - Instantiates an ECS service definition which points to the 'cluster' definition, the needed subnets and the loadbalancer.
 - Instantiates an ECS cluster definition.